AluniteDev/alunitedev.github.io/README.md

-# alunitedev.github.io
+# Alunite Development
-The website for Alunite Development.
-We handle the development behind the scenes over at Alunite! https://alunitecommunity.ml
+Hi, we're Alunite Development.
+We're a small group of developers that handle the development behind the scenes of Alunite.
+Want to join Alunite Community, you sure can!
+[Click here to Join](https://discord.io/alunite)